drduh/macOS-Security-and-Privacy-Guide/README.md

 - Create a [threat model](#threat-modeling)
   * What are you trying to protect and from whom?
 Is the adversary a three-letter agency, a nosy eavesdropper on the network, or a determined [APT](https://en.wikipedia.org/wiki/Advanced_persistent_threat) orchestrating a campaign against you?
-  * Recognize threats and how to reduce attack surface against them.
+  * Recognize threats and learn how to reduce the attack surface against them.

 - Keep the system and software up to date
   * Patch the operating system and all installed software regularly.
-  * System updates can be completed in the [settings](https://support.apple.com/guide/mac-help/keep-your-mac-up-to-date-mchlpx1065) or installed with the `softwareupdate` command-line utility - neither requires an Apple account.
+  * Updates can be completed in [System Settings](https://support.apple.com/guide/mac-help/keep-your-mac-up-to-date-mchlpx1065) or installed with the `softwareupdate` command-line utility - neither requires an Apple account.
   * Subscribe to announcement mailing lists like [Apple security-announce](https://lists.apple.com/mailman3/lists/security-announce.lists.apple.com/).

 - Encrypt sensitive data